kazakova/Metrics/README.md

 SampleID contain labels of groups to compare and should match those given by *--labels*.

 ### Output files
-QMetrics produces the following files:
+QRePS produces the following files:
 1. volcano plot (volcano.png)
 2. missing value ration distribution plot (NaN_distribution.png)
 3. summary table with the results of statistical testing (Quant_res.tsv)